Asiago Cheese Bread and Rolls

 - For breads:

 - After the dough is doubled, punch it down and divide dough into 2 equal pieces.
 Form each piece into loaf.
-Place the loaves on a baking sheet that has been sprayed with cooking spray, or lined with a silicone mat.
-Cover the loaves and allow them to rise again until doubled, which will take 30-45 minutes.
+Place the loaves on a baking sheet that has been sprayed with cooking spray, or lined with a silicone mat or parchment paper.
+Cover the loaves with plastic wrap that has been sprayed with oil and allow them to rise again until doubled, which will take 30-45 minutes.

-- Make 3-4 cuts in the top of the loaves with a serrated knife.
+- Make 3 or 4 diagonal cuts in the top of the loaves with a serrated knife.
 Brush the tops of the loaves with the beaten egg and then sprinkle the remaining cheese on top.
 Bake for 30-35 minutes until lightly browned.

 - For rolls:

-- After the dough has doubled, punch it down and divide into 12 dough balls of equal size.
-Spray a 9×13 pan with cooking spray, place the dough balls in the prepared pan in 4 rows of 3 dough balls.
-Cover the pan and allow the rolls to rise until they are almost double.
-Brush the top of the rolls with egg, then sprinkle remaining Asiago cheese on the rolls.
+- After the dough has doubled, punch it down and divide into 12 equal-sized dough balls.
+Spray a 9×13-inch pan with cooking spray, place the dough balls in the prepared pan in 4 rows of 3 dough balls.
+Cover the pan with plastic wrap that is sprayed with oil and allow the rolls to rise until they are almost double.
+Brush the top of the rolls with the beaten egg, then sprinkle remaining Asiago cheese on the rolls.
 Bake the rolls for 22-24 minutes or until golden brown on top.
 Serve the rolls warm.

 - For bread bowls:

 - After the dough has doubled, punch it down and divide the dough into 4 large dough balls of equal size.
 Round dough balls into a tight ball.
-Place on prepared baking sheet (greased or lined with silicone mat).
-Cover dough and allow to rise about 20 more minutes.
+Place on prepared baking sheet (greased or lined with silicone mat or parchment paper).
+Cover dough with plastic wrap that has been sprayed with oil and allow to rise about 20 more minutes.
 Don’t worry if the dough hasn’t completely doubled.
-Brush the top of the large dough balls with egg and sprinkle with remaining Asiago cheese.
+Brush the top of the large dough balls with the beaten egg and sprinkle with remaining Asiago cheese.
 Bake for about 30-35 minutes or until the top of the bread bowls are golden brown.

 - Allow the bread bowls to cool on a wire rack.
 Slice off the top of the bread bowl, then use your fingers to pull out the fluffy interior, leaving at least ¾ inch bread on the bowl walls.
 Fill up the bread bowls with whatever you’d like and serve immediately.